mohitpai/journey-optimizer.en/help/using/sms/sms-opt-out.md

 >[!IMPORTANT]
 >
 >Text message communications may be subject to various legal compliance requirements depending on its nature, the location from where you are sending your text messages, and the location of your recipients.
-While Adobe Journey Optimizer handles the messages on long codes and toll-free numbers as detailed below, consult your legal counsel to ensure that your text messaging communications conform to all applicable legal compliance requirements.
+While Adobe Journey Optimizer handles the messages on Short-codes, Long codes and Toll-free numbers as detailed below, consult your legal counsel to ensure that your text messaging communications conform to all applicable legal compliance requirements.
 >

 ## Native inbound keywords {#sms-native-keywords}

-By default, Adobe Journey Optimizer handles the following standard English-language reply messages for Toll-Free and Long Code messages: STOP, UNSTOP, START, QUIT, CANCEL, END, and UNSUBSCRIBE.
+By default, Adobe Journey Optimizer handles the following standard English-language reply messages for Short codes, Toll-Free and Long Code messages: STOP, UNSTOP, START, QUIT, CANCEL, END, and UNSUBSCRIBE.
 Note that only Sinch and Infobip support Native keywords when used with Journey Optimizer.

 These keywords typically trigger an automatic standard reply from your third party provider.
 You can confirm this directly with your provider or via their documentation site.